openedx/XBlock/docs/xblock-tutorial/edx_platform/overrides.rst

         entry_points={
             "xblock.v1": [
-                "tpp = xblocks.twitch_plays_pokemon::TwitchPlaysPokemonBlock"
+                "video = xblocks.video_block::VideoBlock"
                 # ...
             ]
         }
     )

-If you then create your own Plugin App with a custom version of that XBlock...
+If you then create your own Python package with a custom version of that XBlock...

 .. code:: python

-    # your_plugin/xblocks/twitch_plays_pokemon.py
+    # your_plugin/xblocks/video_block.py
-    class YourTwitchPlaysPokemonBlock(XBlock):
+    class YourVideoBlock(XBlock):
     ...

     # your_plugin/setup.py